liuanji/WU-UCT/README.md

 # P-UCT
 A novel parallel UCT algorithm with linear speedup and negligible performance loss.
-This package provide demo on Atari games (see [Running](#Running).
+This package provides a demo on Atari games (see [Running](#Running).
 To allow easy extension to other environments, we wrote the code in an extendable way, and modification on only two files are needed for other environments (see [Run on your own environments](#Run-on-your-own-environments)).

 # Introduction
 Note: For full details of P-UCT, please refer to our [Arxiv](https://arxiv.org) paper (temporary unavailable).